The primary campus of the university is located within the Alta Bates Summit Medical Center campus in Oakland.

 Health Sciences Simulation Center

-The Health Sciences Simulation Center is a 5,500 square foot facility, designed with four, large, teaching and learning areas, including two simulation suites.
+The Health Sciences Simulation Center is a 5,500 square foot facility, designed with four large teaching and learning areas, including two simulation suites.
 Each simulation suite is comprised of a simulation action room, control room, conference/debriefing room, and a storage area.
 Human patient simulators (HPS) are life-like manikins integrated with computer software that enable replication of normal and abnormal physiological responses to events and/or therapeutic interventions (e.g., drug administration).
-The center currently houses 4 SimMan® and 2 SimBaby® simulators produced by Laerdal®.
-A unique feature of the Center is its digital audio-video system and performance assessment software provided by Education Management Solutions, Inc. (EMS) that is integrated with the human patient simulators.
+The Center currently houses four SimMan® and two SimBaby® simulators produced by Laerdal®.
+A unique feature of the Center is the digital audio-video system and performance assessment software provided by Education Management Solutions, Inc. (EMS) that is integrated with the human patient simulators.
 The technologies and software applications work in tandem to record the student/patient simulation sessions, enabling University faculty to evaluate the performance of the students.
 It is the EMS software that enables the immediate review of patient care scenarios during debriefing sessions, a critical component of simulation training.
 All of the areas have distance learning capability, via the Tandberg® videoconferencing system.

 Two additional teaching/learning areas are situated adjacent to the simulation suites.
-Both areas are spacious, with a realistic clinical milieu, and equipped with state-of-the-art technology, and clinical instruments that allow for experiential learning in physical diagnosis, health assessment and all the foundational skills for nursing and physician assistant clinical practice.
+Both areas are spacious, have a realistic clinical milieu, and are equipped with state-of-the-art technology and clinical instruments that allow for experiential learning in physical diagnosis, health assessment and all the foundational skills for nursing and physician assistant clinical practice.

 Human Occupation Laboratory